DanielFogelberg/TestAssignment/README.md

 # Messaging Service

-Home test assignment, a service for sending and retrieving messages
+Test assignment, a service for sending and retrieving messages

 ## Features